armandino/TxtStyle/README.md

     echo "A Foo and a Bar" | txts -r Foo -r Bar

-You can also specify multiple regexps with the `-R` (or `--regex-rest`) option with the very same result:

-    echo "A Foo and a Bar" | txts -R Foo Bar

 `TxtStyle` does not apply styles if output is piped to another command.
 To force color if the output is piped, use `--color-always` option: